-W. P. Carey Career Management and Employer Engagement helps you and fellow Master of Science in Business Analytics (MS-BA) students tell your story through individualized support and targeted resources.
+W. P. Carey Career Services Center helps you and fellow Master of Science in Business Analytics (MS-BA) students tell your story through individualized support and targeted resources.
 Our dedicated team of experienced professionals will assist you in defining career goals, implementing job search strategies, and leveraging your degree.
 Your success as an MS-BA student and graduate is important to us.
 No matter where you are in your career journey, we look forward to supporting your next steps.

 Curriculum Career Snapshot Employment Outcomes

 Career management is a lifelong journey you will master at ASU.
 Learning the steps of our Career Management Model is a great place to start.
 From Strategy and Market Research to Product Development and Operations, you will discover that resumes and interviews are small parts of a broader, successful plan.

 Taking the space to explore and think about the life and professional experiences you have had to this point is an often overlooked first step.
 Successful career management begins with developing a strategy that involves taking the time to look backward and forward, so you can set a specific career goal that is attainable and fulfilling.

 Assessment | Personal Career Decision Making | Career Action Plan (CAP)